Charles Winquist: Postmodern theology

-Winquist was an early proponent of what has been called "weak theology," which emphasizes the responsibility of individuals to act in the world here and now — a controversial concept that has created a rift between traditionalists and deconstructionists — and was deeply engaged in the works of Friedrich Nietzsche, Jacques Derrida, Paul Tillich, and Mark C. Taylor, among others.
-Winquist argues in Desiring Theology, for example, that Derrida's deconstructive criticism is not "wild analysis," but the very careful reading of texts.
+Winquist was an early proponent of what has been called "weak theology", which emphasizes the responsibility of individuals to act in the world here and now — a controversial concept that has created a rift between traditionalists and deconstructionists — and was deeply engaged in the works of Friedrich Nietzsche, Jacques Derrida, Paul Tillich, and Mark C. Taylor, among others.
+Winquist argues in Desiring Theology, for example, that Derrida's deconstructive criticism is not "wild analysis", but the very careful reading of texts.

-Jacques Derrida (1930-2004) was the founder of "deconstruction," a way of criticizing not only literary and philosophical texts, but also political institutions.
+Jacques Derrida (1930-2004) was the founder of "deconstruction", a way of criticizing not only literary and philosophical texts, but also political institutions.
 Derrida rejected Platonism, which is defined by the belief that existence is structured in terms of oppositions (separate substances or forms) and that the oppositions are hierarchical, with one side of the opposition being more valuable than the other.
 Deconstruction attacks such beliefs by reversing hierarchies between the invisible or intelligible, the visible or sensible, essence and appearance and voice and writing.
 Derrida even rejects hierarchies between the soul and the body, or good and evil.

 This is why deconstruction is often confusing: it explores what is hidden, not only in written texts, but in ordinary daily language and life.
 Because people borrow language, it has meanings beyond individuals and cultures.
 It has a semantic life of its own, and its content can never be fixed.
 Sounds and syntax come into people's minds uninvited, with one word leading to still more words.
 Understanding this is a reflection that replaces the source of the reflection — the individual — and opens up meaning beyond self.
-In Derrida's Glas (book) and others he has written, The Truth in Painting for example (and creative works in general) Winquist argued, return us to the other and the beyond of multiple expressions, a base need for absolution ("the savior absolu").
+In Derrida's Glas and others he has written, The Truth in Painting for example (and creative works in general) Winquist argued, return us to the other and the beyond of multiple expressions, a base need for absolution ("the savior absolu").